oj-tooth/lt_toolbox/README.md

 ### Background

-At the centre of the LT Toolbox is the trajectories object.
-The trajectories object is, at its simplest, a container for an xarray DataSet, allowing the user complete access to the original DataSet and hence all of xarray's existing functionality.
-By looking at an example trajectories object (Fig. 1), we can see that our original DataSet must be 2-dimensional with dimensions traj (trajectory - representing one particle / float) and obs (observation - representing one time-level).
+At the centre of the LT Toolbox are the TrajArray & TrajFrame objects.
+At their simplest, TrajArrays and TrajFrames represent containers for xarray DataSets and polars DataFrames respectively.
+This means that users always have complete access to their original trajectory data and also all of xarray's and polar's existing functionality.

+By looking at an example TrajArray (Fig. 1), we can see that our original DataSet must be 2-dimensional with dimensions traj (trajectory - representing one particle / float) and obs (observation - representing one time-level).
 This formatting follows the [NCEI template](https://www.nodc.noaa.gov/data/formats/netcdf/v2.0/trajectoryIncomplete.cdl) for trajectory data, in which attribute variables for each particle / float are stored as a function of a series of observations (obs).

 <p align="centre">
     <img src="" alt="Logo" width="220" height="150">